byu-cpe/Maeser/sphinx-docs/development-setup/graphs.md

 Imagine you’re a university professor specializing in a single course—say, **Medieval Literature**—and students ask you questions only about topics you’ve covered exclusively in that domain. **Simple RAG** is your go‑to approach.

+### When to Use Simple Rag

+Simple Rag is the best choice when:
+- Your application or tutoring session centers around one domain or subject.
+- You want minimal complexity and fast responses.

 ### Conceptual Overview

 1. **Single‑Domain Focus**: You have one set of lecture notes, articles, and readings.